snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 ]
 +++

+### E-commerce Web Accelerator
 #### Introduction

-Welcome to the **Ecommerce Web** accelerator.
-Once you have finished you will have all the required tracking and data infrastructure to measure customer behavior, discover new growth opportunities and optimize your online sales performance for your ecommerce website!
+This accelerator helps you analyze customer behavior, identify potential growth opportunities, and improve your e-commerce website's sales performance.

 Here you will learn to:

-- Set-up the required ecommerce tracking on your website
+- Set-up the required e-commerce tracking on your website
 - Model and Visualize Snowplow data
   - using the [snowplow-ecommerce](https://hub.getdbt.com/snowplow/snowplow_ecommerce/latest/) dbt package and Streamlit
 - Apply these to your own pipeline to gain insights